furpectfox/LiPo-Powered_Analog_LED_Driver/README.md

 ### PWM Generator:
 An LM339 Voltage Comparator is used to generate a square wave.
 The square wave is then converted into a semi-ramp waveform and fed to a second voltage comparator to be compared with a variable DC voltage.
 The output is a square wave with a controllable duty cycle, which drives the MOSFET gate.

-This circuit has a resistor selector circuit, allowing the user to switch between three duty cycles and thus modes of brightness.
-So why not use a potentiometer, which would allow any level of dimming and simplify the circuit greatly, since the resistor selector part is not needed?
-The answer is simple, I want to learn to use a variety of ICs and different ways to do the same thing.

 ### Duty Cycle Selector
 The circuit includes a resistor selector, allowing the user to switch between three preset duty cycles, thus providing different brightness modes.

 Why not use a potentiometer?
-While a potentiometer would simplify the design and provide continuous dimming control, I opted to use the resistor selector for two main reasons:
-1. Learning Experience: I wanted to explore a variety of ICs and different circuit design methods to achieve the same functionality.
+While a potentiometer would simplify the design greatly and provide continuous dimming control, I opted to use the resistor selector because I wanted to explore a variety of ICs and different circuit designs.
-2. Component Variety: This approach gives me hands-on experience with multiple ICs and provides an interesting challenge for learning circuit design techniques.

 ## Prototype
 ![prototype](images/prototype.jpg)